Nosebleed: Treatment

 Most anterior nosebleeds can be stopped by applying direct pressure, which helps by promoting blood clots.
-Those who have a nosebleed should first attempt to blow out any blood clots and then apply pressure to the soft anterior part of the nose (by pinching the nasal ala; not the bony nasal bridge) for at least five minutes and up to 30 minutes.
+Those who have a nosebleed should apply pressure to the soft anterior part of the nose (by pinching the nasal ala; not the bony nasal bridge) for at least five minutes and up to 30 minutes.
 Pressure should be firm and tilting the head forward helps decrease the chance of nausea and airway obstruction due to blood dripping into the airway.
 When attempting to stop a nosebleed at home, the head should not be tilted back.
 Swallowing excess blood can irritate the stomach and cause vomiting.
 Vasoconstrictive medications such as oxymetazoline (Afrin) or phenylephrine are widely available over the counter for treatment of allergic rhinitis and may also be used to control benign cases of epistaxis.
 For example, a few sprays of oxymetazoline may be applied into the bleeding side(s) of the nose followed by application of direct pressure.
 Those with nosebleeds that last longer than 30 minutes (despite use of direct pressure and vasoconstrictive medications such as oxymetazoline) should seek medical attention.
+Patients with frequent nosebleeds should also consider seeking medical attention to rule out other more serious causes (eg, nasal mass or tumor).